Gathering feedbacks during webinars

 You’ve (probably) spent a lot of time preparing your webinars, and you want quality feedback to see how it was received and what needs to change.
 Emails and polls simply will not provide that.

-To truly see how well your performance went, you need to look at honest and in-depth audience reactions during the event.
-And for that, you need to incorporate live chats into all your future webinars.
+To truly understand how well your performance went, you need to pay attention to genuine and detailed audience reactions during the event.
+That is why it is important to include live chats in all your future webinars to gather feedback.

 Dave Staples